attempering/at-engine/src/core/at/driver/langevin/move/notes.md

 # Notes

-## cheap evaluation vs full evaluation (using the integral identity)
+## Cheap evaluation vs full evaluation (using the integral identity)

 With the cheap evaluation, the bin average energy is estimated from a single bin instead of the more expensive integral identity.